 - High school Chem books love that display.
 No surprise.
 However, it can be recreated (without food coloring, that's cheating) with the right bunch of aqueous solutions.
 Not that there's terribly much use for it, but it looks cool.

-- In real life, Plutonium is silvery-white, though when it is exposed to air it quickly oxidizes, going from dull gray to pinkish-brown to green.
+- More stable plutonium (other isotopes) is silvery-white, though when it is exposed to air it quickly oxidizes, going from dull gray to pinkish-brown to green.

 - Radioactive cesium chloride (used in medical radiotherapy, among other things) is a white powder that emits a faint blue glow.

-- Some substances actually do change colour when another substance is added.
-Indicators are an example, best known for changing colour depending on the acidity of the solution they're in.
+- Some substances actually do change color when another substance is added.
+Indicators are an example, best known for changing color depending on the acidity of the solution they're in.
 For instance, bromophenol blue turns a lovely range between yellows and purples if enough acid is added to bring the pH between 3.0 and 4.6.
-Methyl orange produces some great reds and oranges, and phenolphtalein, a solution of which is colourless at normal pH, becomes a wonderful reddish purple if enough base (for instance Sodium Hydroxide) is added to bring the pH up to about 9.
+Methyl orange produces some great reds and oranges, and phenolphtalein, a solution of which is colorless at normal pH, becomes a wonderful reddish purple if enough base (for instance Sodium Hydroxide) is added to bring the pH up to about 9.